tammet/jsfol/README.md

 also represents an unsatisfiable formula `p(a) & p(b) & ~p(a)`.

-As said before, *free variables* are not implicitly bound by a "forall" quantifier in the formula with a *conjecture* role: instead, they are implicitly bound by the "exists" quantifier: this corresponds better to the intuitive understanding of free variables in the conjecture, especially in the light
+As an exception the *free variables* are not implicitly bound by a "forall" quantifier in the formula with a *conjecture* role: instead, they are implicitly bound by the "exists" quantifier: this corresponds better to the intuitive understanding of free variables in the conjecture, especially in the light